BillTheBest/m2x-service/CLIENT-CONTRIBUTIONS.md

 ### Example
 Refer to the [M2X-Ruby](https://github.com/attm2x/m2x-ruby) client library for an example.

-### MQTT
+### Limited Clients
-If you are developing a client library that interacts with the M2X API MQTT endpoint, please refer to the [Guidelines for M2X MQTT Client Libraries](MQTT-CLIENT-CONTRIBUTIONS.md)
+If you are developing a client library for a device with limited resources or one that interacts with the M2X API MQTT endpoint, please refer to the [Guidelines for M2X Limited Client Libraries](LIMITED-CLIENT-CONTRIBUTIONS.md)